rharrison10/puppet-lokkit/README.md

     }

 ## TODO
+* Add unit tests
 * Blocking ICMP types
 * Interface management
 * Port forwarding
+* Removing configuration lines / ensuring they are absent
 * Migrate defined types to plugins

 Currently this module is developed against RHEL and should also work with Fedora and CentOS.
 I don't use other distros so I'm unable to test them.
 I will accept pull requests for patches to support your favorite distro of choice.